Acre Prison break: Operation

 Irgun men disguised as British soldiers.

 The break-out was originally planned for April, but was eventually rescheduled for Sunday, May 4, 1947, at 4 p.m., the day the United Nations General Assembly convened to discuss the Palestine issue.
 The Irgun High Command selected 41 prisoners for escape: 30 Irgun and 11 Lehi, as that was the available number of spots available at safe houses.
 The Irgun High Command, and Eitan Livni, an imprisoned Irgun member, extensively planned the break and escape route.
 The logistic preparations were complicated: The Irgun purchased a truck, a jeep, two military pickup trucks and civilian vehicles, which were then disguised as British.
 British Army uniforms were also acquired.
 A stock of civilian clothing was also arranged to help the escapees blend in with the general population.
-Irgun reconnaissance efforts had discovered a weak spot in the citadel: the southern wall right above a Turkish bath.
+Irgun reconnaissance efforts had discovered a weak spot in the citadel: the southern wall right above a hammam (Turkish bathhouse).
 The Irgun had therefore smuggled TNT into the prison, which was then used to improvise 30 hand grenades and two bombs.

 The prison wall after the break.

 On Sunday, May 4, 1947, the Irgun fighters arrived at Acre in a convoy consisting of a military truck, two military vans painted in British camouflage colors, two civilian vans, and a command jeep in the lead.
 Twenty fighters were dressed in Royal Engineers uniforms, and three as Arabs.
-The operation commander, Dov Cohen, who was riding in the command jeep, was dressed as a decorated Royal Engineers captain.
+The commander of the assault team, Dov Cohen, rode in the command jeep and was dressed as a decorated Royal Engineers captain.
 The truck pulled up to the prison's gate, while the two vans pulled into a nearby market.
 At 14:00 a military engineering unit of the Irgun, under the command of Dov Salomon and Yehuda Afiryon, went into action.
 Ladders were removed from one of the vehicles, and the men made their way to the nearby Turkish bath, disguised as Royal Engineers telephone technicians and carrying TNT, ropes and other necessary incursion equipment.
 They set the charges and climbed back down onto the street.

 While the Irgun units were moving into position, the prisoners were putting the plan into effect inside.
 At 15:00, the doors of the cells were opened for afternoon exercise.
 The prisoners who were not scheduled to escape went down to the courtyard to create a diversion, while the designated escapees remained in their cells.
 At the same time, Irgun blocking squads mined nearby roads to delay any British pursuers, and a diversion party disguised as Arabs moved into position in the vicinity of a British Army camp with a mortar.